ankaAR/bestiario5e/_creatures/stone-melder.md

 ***Death Burst.*** When the Stonemelder dies, it turns to stone and explodes in a burst of rock shards, becoming a smoking pile of rubble.
 Each creature within 10 feet of the exploding Stonemelder must make a DC 14 Dexterity saving throw, taking 11 (2d10) puntos de daño contundente on a failed save, or half as much damage on a successful one.

-***Spellcasting.*** The Stonemelder is a 7th-level spellcaster.
+***Lanzamiento de conjuros.*** The Stonemelder is a 7th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks).
 It knows the following sorcerer spells:

-* Cantrips (at will): acid splash, blade ward, light, mending, mold earth
+* Trucos (a voluntad): acid splash, blade ward, light, mending, mold earth

 * 1st level (4 slots): expeditious retreat, false life, shield